mixedbread-ai/mxbai-image-search/README.md

 # Mixedbread Image Search

-A demo application showcasing semantic image search using natural language queries, powered by the [Mixedbread Search API](https://www.mixedbread.com/).
+This minimal template demonstrates how to build semantic image search with natural language queries using the Mixedbread [Search API](https://www.mixedbread.com/).

 ## Getting Started